Guy1m0/Blockchain-I-O/README.md

 Since fabric chaincode can not handle big.int natively, we set total supply in Eth and Quo as `10000000000000000000000000` and Fabric `10000000000` which to be intentionally 10^15 less as `Decimal = 15`

 May check back later to see if can really fix this difference.

+## Remaining Problem

+1. Can not add same AssetID into asset Frabric contract

+If Auctioner end one auction based an asset using same assetID, only the most recent auction will be ended.

+2. Current Time

+The way to log the current time for each event is not accurte since it is executed in the function.
+Use `defer` to replace later